What does SEND mean and what is the 'school offer'?

 - We also have access to services provided by the local authority e.g. BAT (Bristol Autism Team), Sensory support service, Learning Improvement Team, Behaviour Improvement Team and Early Years Inclusion Team.

 - The school also works with health professionals such as speech and language therapists, occupational therapists, Primary Mental Health Nurse, School Nurse and Child and Adolescent mental health services (CAMHS).
 These can be accessed through the health care team via your GP or through the school nurse.

 What training has the staff supporting children with SEND had or are they having?

 - SENDCos are qualified and regularly complete training and research in order to develop their knowledge and practice.
 We collaborate within the Federation and with other Bristol SENDCOs to share and form best practice.
 Our SENDCO has successfully completed The National Award for Special Educational Needs coordination.

 - As part of the ongoing professional development process that happens within school, each member of the Begbrook staff team is encouraged to identify training needs early on in the school year and then plans put in place to achieve that during the year.
 This may include visiting other schools, attending local training, inviting in specialists or being a part of whole-school training.

 - Many staff undertake further training to develop their skills across a variety of aspects of school life.

-- In our academy, we have Teaching Assistants and other staff with specialist knowledge in supporting children with Attachment Disorder, Autism, Hearing impairments, physical needs, Literacy, Numeracy, PSHE (personal, social, health education) and trained Thrive Practitioners.
+- In our academy, we have Teaching Assistants and other staff with specialist knowledge in supporting children with Attachment Disorder, Autism, Hearing impairments, physical needs, Literacy, Numeracy, PSHE (personal, social, health education).
 If your child has specific needs where teaching staff need extra training, this will take place and specialists will be involved where necessary.

 How will my child be included in activities outside the classroom, including school trips?

 - We assess the risks for individual children and operate an inclusive policy to maximise access for all children.

 - We have regular educational visits as well as people coming into school to support topic areas.
 There is one residential trip in year 6.
 All children, including those with SEND are given the opportunity to come.